Seething since 2000*

 Mistaking the driver’s request, I forcefully replied, ‘Nej, Karlskrona’.
 Slightly bemused, but unflappable, the driver handed me my change and waved me onto the bus.

-Thus, the phrase ‘fem kronor’ ended up summing up my muddled entry into Swedish society, and the entire duration of my 12 month stay in that fair, if windy, city.
+Thus, the phrase ‘fem kronor’ ended up summing up my muddled entry into Swedish society, and the entire duration of my 12 month stay in that fair, if breezy, city.